The Challenge: Invasion of the Champions: Reunion special

 The reunion special aired on May 16, 2017, one week after the season finale, and was hosted by WWE pro wrestler, The Real World: Back to New York alum, and former Challenge champion Mike "The Miz" Mizanin.
-Cast members who attended were: Amanda, Ashley M., Camila, Cara Maria, Cory, Jenna, Johnny Bananas, Kailah, Shane, CT, Nicole, Laurel, Nelson, Hunter, and Darrell.
+Cast members who attended were:

+CT, Ashley M., Nelson, Camila, Cory, Nicole, Darrell, Laurel, Shane, Amanda, Hunter, Jenna, Johnny Bananas, Cara Maria, Kailah.
 It had 0.50 million viewers in its first-run airing.